danudey/pystrptime/README.md

        ...:
     10 loops, best of 3: 95.8 ms per loop

-This is a 47x improvement over the Python module itself.
+This is a 47x improvement over the `datetime` module itself.